Ataago/File-Type-Identification/README.md

 	        Programs	: File Viewer Plus, Microsoft Visual Studio 2017, Microsoft Visual Studio Code, Eclipse CDT, Code::Blocks, Embarcadero Technologies C++ Builder, ES-Computing EditPlus, BloodshedSoftware Dev-C++, Apple Xcode, GNU Compiler Collection (GCC), MacroMates TextMate, Freescale CodeWarrior Development Tools, File Viewer for Android
 ```

+## Steps to Run the Program

+1. In `/data/` Create your input file in csv as given in the above input format or just use the pre built one.
+2. Execute the main program from `/src/fileTypeIdentification/FileTypeIdentification.java`
+3. Enter the input file name example: `input1.csv` in the console or else it will take the default `input0.csv`.
+4. You can check the output in `output.txt` file in the main directory.

+## Developers

+- Mohammed Ataaur Rahaman
+- Siddharth Singh
+- Shivani Bangalore